oracle/oracle-database-operator/docs/sidb/README.md

 #### Configure APEX with ORDS

-* For quick provisioning, apply the [config/samples/sidb/oraclerestdataservice_apex.yaml](../../confi/samples/sidb/oraclerestdataservice_apex.yaml) file.
+* For quick provisioning, apply the **[config/samples/sidb/oraclerestdataservice_apex.yaml](../../confi/samples/sidb/oraclerestdataservice_apex.yaml)** file.
 First, it creates `ords-secret`, `apex-secret`, and then provision the ORDS configured with Oracle APEX.
 It uses the ORDS image hosted on the [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:4:113387942129427:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:1183,1183,Oracle%20REST%20Data%20Services%20(ORDS)%20with%20Application%20Express,Oracle%20REST%20Data%20Services%20(ORDS)%20with%20Application%20Express,1,0&cs=3_y-KlneZIxRRfXzerC_0ro7P1MGh-B_9lTEQObVTdoQCWkmsQ3lHpFs90Z8QFheteVQEzPvtUVHEQAqqXegYbA).

       kubectl apply -f oraclerestdataservice_apex.yaml

-* To provision ORDS step by step for APEX, set `.spec.apexPassword.secretName` to a non-null string in [config/samples/sidb/oraclerestdataservice.yaml](../../config/samples/sidb/oraclerestdataservice.yaml)
 * The APEX Password is used as a common password for APEX_PUBLIC_USER, APEX_REST_PUBLIC_USER, APEX_LISTENER and Apex administrator (username: ADMIN) mapped to secretKey
 * The status of ORDS turns to `Updating` during APEX configuration, and changes to `Healthy` after successful configuration.
 You can also check status by using the following command: